-When it comes to key performance indicators, there are the obvious and then there are some that are more obscure.
-You want to be tracking the right metrics otherwise you might be making decisions based on misleading information.
-Here are eight inbound marketing KPIs you need to be focusing on in 2018.
+When it comes to key performance indicators (KPIs), there are the obvious ones and then there are the ones that are more obscure.
+You want to be tracking the right metrics, otherwise you might be making decisions based on misleading information.
+Here are ten inbound marketing KPIs you need to be focusing on in 2020.

-When it comes to social media, many clients are more concerned with vanity metrics such as the number of likes and shares.
+When it comes to social media, many businesses are more concerned with vanity metrics such as the number of likes and shares.
 But it's not about the amount of engagement your post gets.
-Sure, people might be commenting and sharing your post but how many of them are actually clicking through to your website and reading your content?
+People might be interacting with your post but how many of them are actually clicking through to your website and reading your content?

 Measure this by monitoring traffic to your website and filtering it to see what proportion came from your social media channels.
 The average click-through rate varies from social media platform to platform.
 Last year, a social media engagement analysis found the following guideline-CTRs:

 - Instagram - an average of 1.66% across all industries with non-profit and higher education performing significantly higher than the rest.

 - Facebook - an average of 0.17% for all posts across all industries and 0.9% for Facebook ads.

 - Twitter - an average of 0.05% across all industries.
 But Twitter is mainly used as a broadcasting channel rather than for engagement.

 Frequency of posts seemed to have an impact on engagement, but it varied across industries and social media platforms due to their different algorithms.
 The general rule still applied: post often but not too often because you might be viewed as spam.
 Try and find a balance.

 - Does your social media post relate to the content you've linked it to?